Western Regional Military Survivor Seminar and Good Grief Camp

 TAPS invites those active duty military, veterans, and military survivors who have graduated from Good Grief Camp (Legacy mentors) to register as a volunteer mentor for the Good Grief Camp.
 Visit the Legacy or Military Mentor Volunteer at the Western Regional Military Good Grief Camp page for details.

-If you're interested in attending the in-person Peer Mentor training at the seminar on Sunday morning, you can sign-up as part of the seminar registration.
+If you're interested in attending the in-person Peer Mentor training at the seminar, you can sign-up as part of the seminar registration.

 For more information, email email@example.com.